-The evolution of the model will give all Solunioners access to more resources and training options, as well as more autonomy in completing the different training courses.
+This model will give all Solunioners access to more resources and training options, as well as more autonomy in completing the different training courses.
 The content catalogue is structured into learning stations, organised by theme: welcome training, technical and commercial training, transversal training (skills, languages, digital) and mentoring and leadership.